nickdima/skrap/README.md

 **Optional fields:**

 * `headers` - key, value pairs of http headers to be passed when making the requests for the pages to be scraped
+* `method` - the HTTP method to use (Options: GET, POST.
+Default: GET).
+* `params` - base parameters for POST requests.
+Each value can contain multiple placeholders just like the url.

 **Page crawling**